ServicePlanningPech/prayer-diary/docs/user_guide.md

 ## FAQ

 **Q: How do I get my account approved?**
 A: After registering, your account will be pending approval by an administrator.
 You will receive an email notification once your account is approved.
-You can complete your profile while waiting for approval.
+You can complete your profile while waiting for approval - we encourage you to fill in your details and save your profile, even before your account is fully approved.

 **Q: How do I get added to the prayer calendar?**
 A: Administrators can add users to the prayer calendar.
 Once your account is approved, you may be added to a specific day of the month.